Analysis | What can Senate Democrats actually get done without Republicans?

 Cabinet nominees

-Biden’s Cabinet is getting approved, albeit more slowly than is typical.
-That’s in part because Democrats didn’t immediately control Senate committees when Biden took office – due to the negotiations on the organizing resolution outlined above.
+Biden’s Cabinet is getting approved, albeit more slowly than usual.
+That’s in part because Democrats didn’t immediately control Senate committees when Biden took office — due to the negotiations on the organizing resolution outlined above.
 But with Democrats in control of committees, they can confirm Biden’s picks without any Republican support both at the committee level and in the full Senate.
 Republicans can still stop Democrats from expediting confirmations, as they’ve done with several key nominees, including Merrick Garland, Biden’s pick for attorney general.

-According to The Washington Post’s Biden political appointee tracker, the president has so far announced 58 nominees for senate-confirmed positions.
+According to The Post’s Biden political appointee tracker, the president has so far announced 58 nominees for Senate-confirmed positions.
 Fourteen have been confirmed, while 41 are somewhere in the confirmation process.

 Judges